bcolb/python_practice/README.md

 In [14]: pass_by_reference_example(a)
 4423117056

 Python is dynamically typed meaning variables can refer to different data types during runtime.
+However, it is strongly typed and with a few exceptions does not implicitly convert objects of different types during operations.

 * Integers: 1, -3, 42
 * Floats: 1.0, 3.14159, 7.77